 Over time, CAD can lead to heart failure.
 Heart failure means that your heart isn’t able to pump enough blood to the rest of your body.
 This can cause fluid buildup in the lungs, difficulty breathing, and swelling of the legs, liver, or abdomen.

-An abnormal heart beat is called an arrhythmia.
-When a person is at rest, the heart normally beats about 60 to 80 times per minute in a predictable, steady pattern and with consistent force.
-Three types of arrhythmias can develop in people with CAD include, but are not limited to, the following:
+An abnormal heartbeat is called an arrhythmia.
+When a person is at rest, the heart normally beats about 60 to 80 times per minute in a predictable, steady rhythm and with consistent force.
+Arrhythmias that can develop in people with CAD include, but are not limited to, the following:

-- Fibrillation: a chaotic, quivering rhythm that is ineffective in pumping blood out of the atria to the lower chambers of the heart (ventricles) and into other parts of your body for circulation.
-Over time, mild fibrillation can cause stroke or heart failure.
+Atrial fibrillation causes your heart to be ineffective at pumping blood out of the atria to the lower chambers of the heart (ventricles) and into other parts of your body for circulation.
+Over time, atrial fibrillation can lead to an ischemic stroke or heart failure.

 Certain types of cardiac arrhythmias, such as ventricular fibrillation, can cause your heart to lose its pumping ability without warning.
-This kind of cardiac arrest causes sudden death if an external defibrillator device or an implantable cardioverter defibrillator doesn’t restore your heart’s normal rhythm immediately.
+This kind of cardiac emergency causes sudden death if an external defibrillator device or an implantable cardioverter defibrillator doesn’t restore your heart’s normal rhythm immediately.